1afa/sabre-zarafa/README.md

 Edit `config.inc.php` and change `CARDDAV_ROOT_URI` to `/sabre-zarafa`.

+## Testing and troubleshooting

+Before testing with a CardDAV client, surf to the Sabre-Zarafa URL with a browser and check that you can log in and get a listing of your contacts.
+Pointing a web browser at Sabre-Zarafa is the easiest way to check that the install works; only then should you try real CardDAV clients.
+If things don't work in the browser, start there first.

+If you're not seeing any output on the screen, check your PHP error logs.
+Maybe your PHP does not have all the required extensions enabled.
+SabreDAV uses quite a few extensions, such as `ctype` and `dom`.
+Googling any error messages should shed light on the problem.

+If you're still fairly certain that things should be working but they don't, try changing the error output statements in `server.php` to:

+    ini_set('display_errors', TRUE);
+    ini_set('html_errors', TRUE);

+PHP should now complain loudly when something goes wrong.
+Also, make sure `log4php` is installed and enable very verbose logging by setting the log level to `INFO`, `DEBUG` or even `TRACE` in `log4php.xml`.
+You will get very chatty logs that should point out any problems.

+### Filing bugs, getting support

+Bugs and issues can be filed at GitHub on the Sabre-Zarafa project page.
+You'll need a GitHub account.
+Alternatively, you can post to the Sabre-Zarafa thread at the [Zarafa forums](http://forums.zarafa.com); the author checks it regularly.

+If you want to request support for certain VCard properties, be sure to include a traffic dump that shows the exact format of the field.

+If your client is having trouble talking to Sabre-Zarafa, please include a traffic dump that shows the network conversation, if at all possible.
+Seeing what goes wrong "on the wire" is indispensable for debugging.

+In general, if you get any errors, be as specific as possible about what is going wrong and how to reproduce the problem.
+Include as much relevant logs as possible (both from PHP and Sabre-Zarafa).
+Bug reports such as "I tried it on a Mac and it doesn't work" are good to know (the author can perhaps try to reproduce the problem), but are not directly actionable.

 ### Authentication

 Please note that the authentification backend uses Basic auth.
 Some clients